 After the launch at the Brooklyn Arts Library in New York in March, East River Sizzle, her one-off artist book of paintings about the East River in Manhattan went on tour in Canada and the US, including Toronto, San Francisco, Los Angeles and Chicago.

 The First Human Rights Conference in Support of Cultures in Tehran, 24–26 November 2011 hosted her European Roma photography exhibition and invited her to discuss her art practice with young Iranians.

-	As Artist in Residence at the Digital Art Centre in Spain, she collaborated on digital art and on a multimedia interactive feature with soundscape, based on her short story and photographs, published by Arts and Cultures in openDemocracy.
+As Artist in Residence at the Digital Art Centre in Spain, she collaborated on digital art and on a multimedia interactive feature based on her short story and photographs, with soundscape and music composed by Pakistani musician and journalist Musadiq Sanwal, published by Arts and Cultures in openDemocracy.
 Her photograph, “Shifting Sand of History on the Wall” was featured in their Photo of the Week series.
 Her work is in private and public collections and has been published internationally.
 As a visual artist, she has been invited to painting, mixed media and photography artist-in-residencies internationally.